 The money measurement concept states that a corporation should only report those accounting transactions that can be represented in terms of money.

-It means that the centre of accounting transactions is on quantitative data, preferably than on qualitative information.
+It means that the focus of accounting transactions is on quantitative data rather than qualitative information.

 A high number of items are never more reflected in a corporation’s accounting records, which suggests that they never appear in its financial statements, such as the income statement or balance sheet.

-Money measurement is the measurement of assets, liabilities, equity and the other financial resources of a business, including assets, liabilities, equity and the other financial resources (including cash and cash equivalents) in terms of money or financial value.
-The objective of money measurement is to estimate the value of these resources and to evaluate the changes over time.
+Money measurement is the measurement of assets, liabilities, equity and the other financial resources of a business, including assets, liabilities, equity and other financial resources (including cash and cash equivalents) in terms of money or financial value.
+The objective of money measurement is to estimate these resources’ value and evaluate the changes over time.

 Measurements of the financial resources and the performance of an organization are necessary to determine a firm’s viability, profitability, and other financial information.
 It is the basis of accounting for business and for business decisions.